 - Teams are not permitted to communicate or collaborate with anyone besides their other two team members during the preparation time in their designated preparation rooms.

 - Team coach is not permitted in the case preparation room.

 - No internet access is permitted while preparing and delivering cases during this round of the competition.
 Smart phones are not permitted in the preparation rooms and need to be turned over to event organizers or left in team member rooms away from the competition.

-- At the end of the three hours, teams will be required to hand over a provided USB storage key with a copy of their Microsoft PowerPoint presentation file.
+- At the end of the four hours, teams will be required to hand over a provided USB storage key with a copy of their Microsoft PowerPoint presentation file.
 Teams are also permitted to save a version of their slide deck intended to be printed for the judges on the same storage device.
 This file version MUST include in capital letters ‘JUDGES COPY’ in the PowerPoint file name.

 - Teams will be presenting their case analysis to judges shortly after the case preparation time.
 All presentations must be in English.

 - Printed and bound English language translation books are permitted.
 No electronic dictionaries are permitted.

 The following materials will be allowed in the case preparation room: